Skip to content

 • Answer questions about the uploaded files

-For example, if you upload a pricing.csv file with product pricing through the dashboard, users can ask:
+For example, if you upload a pricing.csv file as context-scoped for orgId: org_456, any user in that organization can ask:

 “What’s the price for the Enterprise plan?”

-Or if a user uploads their own targets.csv file with sales targets, they can ask:
+Or if a user uploads their own targets.csv file, they can ask:

 “How do our actual sales compare to the targets in my uploaded file?”

-The agent will read both the database and the uploaded CSV to provide a combined analysis.
+The agent will read both the database and the uploaded files to provide a combined analysis.

 Here’s how to allow end-users to upload their own files through your application: